Santieherrero/slate/source/includes/users/_show.md

 }
 ```

-Allows obtaining a user inside of your organization/s.
+Allows to visualize the properties of a chosen user, belonging to one of your organizations

 ### HTTP Request